Postpartum Endometritis

 Endometrial cultures are rarely indicated because specimens collected through the cervix are almost always contaminated by vaginal and cervical flora.
 Endometrial cultures should be done only when endometritis is refractory to routine antibiotic regimens and no other cause of infection is obvious; sterile technique with a speculum is used to avoid vaginal contamination, and the sample is sent for aerobic and anaerobic cultures.

-Blood cultures are rarely indicated and should be done only when endometritis is refractory to routine antibiotic regimens or clinical findings suggest septicemia.
+Blood cultures are routinely indicated, but should be done when a patient is immunocompromised, endometritis is refractory to routine antibiotic regimens, or clinical findings suggest septicemia.

 If despite adequate treatment of endometritis, fever persists for >